mxaddict/www.codedmaster.com/content/2019/06/24/compiling-master-branch-of-navcoin-core/index.md

 ## Things to keep in mind

-* You should use `./depends` DIR dependencies to have closest experience to the releases from the offical tagged versions
+- You should use `./depends` DIR dependencies to have closest experience to the releases from the offical tagged versions
-* You should use `./depends` DIR dependencies if you are not sure what system packages you need
+- You should use `./depends` DIR dependencies if you are not sure what system packages you need
-* You can use system dependencies if you want to have less compiling, you can skip `Step 3` if you have required dependencies install system wide
+- You can use system dependencies if you want to have less compiling, you can skip `Step 3` if you have required dependencies install system wide
-* You can run `make` commands with `-j<number of cpu threads>` ( if you have an eight thread cpu, i7-4790k, you can run `make -j8` to speed up the compile time )
+- You can run `make` commands with `-j<number of cpu threads>` ( if you have an eight thread cpu, i7-4790k, you can run `make -j8` to speed up the compile time )

 [navcoin_github]: https://github.com/navcoin/navcoin-core
-{:target="_blank"}

 [git_scm]: https://git-scm.com/
-{:target="_blank"}